TinyStudent/TinyStudent.github.io/_posts/2020-01-06-sv-experience.markdown

 ## Come back home
 - We bought some foods from Safeway at burlingame
 - had foods & drinks at home

+## Our thoughts
+- Min Su
+  - it was a fun experience, the ferry and the lime!
+  - i'm tired ...